Luxembourg

 The Audit Law provides provisions for the establishment and implementation of a mandatory quality assurance (QA) review system for all statutory audits of financial statements in Luxembourg.
 The QA review system is administered by the Commission de Surveillance du Secteur Financier (CSSF).

-In addition to the CSSF’s QA system and in accordance with the Audit Law, IRE maintains a system of peer review which seek to ensure that members respect their legal obligations and professional rules, other than those related to statutory audits, as well as their professional obligations arising from legislation relating to anti-money laundering and terrorism financing.
+In addition to the CSSF’s QA system and in accordance with the Audit Law, Institut des Réviseurs d’Entreprises (IRE) maintains a system of peer review to ensure that members respect their legal obligations and professional rules, other than those related to statutory audits, as well as their professional obligations arising from legislation relating to anti-money laundering and terrorism financing.

-Regarding the certified chartered accountants, OEC also maintains a peer review which seek to ensure that OEC members respect their legal obligations and professional rules as well as their professional obligations arising from legislation relating to anti-money laundering and terrorism financing.
+Regarding certified chartered accountants, Ordre des Experts-Comptables (OEC) also maintains a peer review which ensure that OEC members respect their legal obligations and professional rules as well as a professional review with regards to their professional obligations arising from legislation relating to anti-money laundering and terrorism financing.

 Current Status: Adopted

 CSSF is responsible for establishing CPD requirements.
-IRE supports CSSF in the implementation of the CPD requirements, participates in to the monitoring process and is involved in the CSSF working group on education topics.
+Institut des Réviseurs d’Entreprises (IRE) supports CSSF in the implementation of the CPD requirements, participates in the monitoring process and is involved in the CSSF working group on education topics for auditors and audit firms.

 For certified chartered accountants, the Law of 10 June 1999 regulates the accounting profession in Luxembourg.
-The University of Luxembourg organizes and delivers the IPD program, including professional examinations, based on the requirements outlined in the law.
-OEC, the PAO for certified chartered accountants, is responsible for the implementation of CPD obligations.
-OEC notes that the CPD requirements are not fully aligned with IES 7 however the association is working to enhance convergence.
+The University of Luxembourg organizes and delivers the IPD program, including professional examinations, based on the requirements outlined in the law (minimum bachelor’s degree, three years’ practical experience, and complementary education and exam).
+Ordre des Experts-Comptables (OEC), the PAO for certified chartered accountants, is responsible for establishing CPD obligations are in line with 2019 revised IES.

-The Audit Law stipulates that statutory audits shall be carried out in compliance with ISA as adopted by the Commission de Surveillance du Secteur Financier (CSSF).
-It also states that the CSSF may issue standards in the field of statutory audit for matters that are not covered by the auditing standards referred to.
+The Audit Law stipulates statutory audits be carried out in compliance with ISA as adopted by the Commission de Surveillance du Secteur Financier (CSSF).
+It also states that the CSSF may issue standards in the field of statutory audit.
 ISA and other standards are adopted by way of a CSSF regulation.
-This regulation comprises add-ons/carve-outs to ISA.
-There is an ongoing process within the CSSF to adopt new and revised ISA although there is a slight delay in the adoption process.
-Currently in force is the 2016 - 2017 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+This regulation comprises add-ons/carve-outs to ISA, however there is an ongoing process within the CSSF to incorporate new and revised ISA as issued by IAASB.

-Under the Law of 10 June 1999, OEC, the professional accountancy organization for certified chartered accountants, is responsible for establishing ethical requirements applicable to its members.
+Under the Law of 10 June 1999, Ordre des Experts-Comptables (OEC), the PAO for certified chartered accountants, is responsible for establishing ethical requirements applicable to its members.
 The OEC’s “Code de déontologie” has been approved by the General Assembly of its members.
-In 2019, the OEC “Code de déontologie” was updated to align with the 2018 International Code of Ethics.
+In 2024, the OEC “Code de déontologie” was updated to align with the 2023 International Code of Ethics.

-Public sector accounting standards are set by the Ministry of Finance through laws, regulations and circulars.
-The Luxembourg government is currently using a modified cash accounting system (IFAC, CIPFA 2018).
-According to the 2017 OECD Publication entitled “Accrual Practices and Reform Experiences in OECD Countries”, Luxembourg has an ongoing reform process to move to accrual accounting over the medium term, though progress has been limited.
-Luxembourg is undertaking preparatory work to prepare for a possible adoption of EPSAS (no timeframe available).
+Public sector accounting standards are set by the Ministry of Finance through laws, regulations, and circulars.
+The Luxembourg government is currently using national standards on a modified cash accounting basis (IFAC, CIPFA 2021).
+According to the 2017 OECD Publication entitled “Accrual Practices and Reform Experiences in OECD Countries”, Luxembourg has an ongoing reform process to move to accrual accounting in the long term.
+Luxembourg is undertaking preparatory work to prepare for a possible adoption of European Public Sector Accounting Standards (EPSAS) (no timeframe available).

 Current Status: Not Adopted

 The Audit Law establishes a mandatory investigative and disciplinary (I&D) system for statutory auditors.
-The responsibility for the I&D system is shared between the CSSF and IRE.
+The responsibility for the I&D system is shared between the Commission de Surveillance du Secteur Financier (CSSF) and Institut des Réviseurs d’Entreprises (IRE).

-In regard to certified chartered accountants, the Law of 10 June 1999 on the profession of accountant outlines the legal foundation for the I&D system for these professionals, and grants OEC, the PAO for certified chartered accountants, authority to operate the system.
+As for certified chartered accountants, the Law of 10 June 1999 on the profession of accountant grants Ordre des Experts-Comptables (OEC), the PAO for certified chartered accountants, authority to carry out enforcement procedures.
 OEC’s I&D system includes investigative, disciplinary, and appeals processes.
-OEC completed a self-assessment of its I&D system and while its procedures are largely aligned with SMO 6 requirements, there are some gaps in areas of public interest considerations and administrative procedures.
+OEC completed a self-assessment of its I&D system and confirms that its procedures are aligned with SMO 6 requirements.

 Current Status: Partially Adopted